Determining hyperbolic 3-manifolds by their surfaces: Notation and Preliminaries

-In this note, particular emphasis will be placed upon those Kleinian surface groups $\Delta_\rho$ corresponding to virtual fiber subgroups of $\Gamma$.
-By the work of Bonahon \cite{Bon} and Thurston \cite{T} (and more generally the solution to the Tameness Conjecture by Agol \cite{Ag} and Calegari--Gabai \cite{CG}), these virtual fiber subgroups of $\Gamma$ are precisely those $\Delta_\rho$ that are finitely generated, geometrically infinite subgroups of $\Gamma$.
-Since being geometrically infinite depends only on $\Delta_\rho$ and not on the ambient group $\Gamma$, these surface subgroups provide an important subclass of surface subgroups that can be used to control the topology of 3--manifolds.
-For future reference, let us denote the associated spectrum for this subclass of surface subgroups by
+It is a well-known consequence of the solution to the Tameness Conjecture (by Agol \cite{Ag} and Calegari--Gabai \cite{CG}) and Canary's Covering Theorem \cite{Can} that these virtual fiber subgroups of $\Gamma$ are precisely those $\Delta_\rho < \Gamma$ that are finitely generated and geometrically infinite (see also the earlier work of Bonahon \cite{Bon} and Thurston \cite{T}).
+Since being geometrically infinite depends only on $\rho$, these surface subgroups provide an important subclass of surface subgroups that can be used to control the topology of 3--manifolds.
+For future reference, we denote the associated spectrum for this class of surface subgroups by

 Essential in our work is the groundbreaking work of Agol \cite{Ag1} and the aforementioned work of Kahn--Markovic \cite{KM}.

-We summarize their collective work in the following theorem.
+We summarize from their collective work what is needed for us in the following theorem.

 \begin{theorem} Let $M={\bf H}^3/\Gamma$ be a closed, orientable, hyperbolic 3--manifold.
 Then \begin{itemize} \item[(a)] $\mathrm{S}(M)\neq \emptyset$. \item[(b)] $\mathrm{S}_{vf}(M)\neq \emptyset$. \item[(c)] $\mathrm{S}_{vf}(M)$ contains infinitely many elements $F_\rho$ that are not commensurable and in particular have arbitrarily large genus. \end{itemize} \end{theorem}